 More than 60 years ago Francis Crick and James Watson discovered the double-helical structure of deoxyribonucleic acid—better known as DNA.
-Today, for the cost of a Netflix subscription, you can have your DNA sequenced to learn about your ancestry and proclivities.
+Today, for the cost of a one-year Netflix subscription, you can have your DNA sequenced to learn about your ancestry and proclivities.
 Yet while it is an irrefutable fact that the transmission of DNA from parents to offspring is the biological basis for heredity, we still know relatively little about the specific genes that make us who we are.

-That is changing rapidly through genome-wide association studies—GWASs, for short.
+That is changing rapidly through genome-wide association studies—GWAS, for short.
 These studies search for differences in people’s genetic makeup—their “genotypes”—that correlate with differences in their observable traits—their “phenotypes.”
-In a GWAS recently published in Nature Genetics, a team of scientists from around the world analyzed the DNA sequences of 78,308 people for correlations with general intelligence, as measured by IQ tests.
+In a GWAS published in Nature Genetics, a team of scientists from around the world analyzed the DNA sequences of 78,308 people for correlations with general intelligence, as measured by IQ tests.

 The major goal of the study was to identify single-nucleotide polymorphisms—or SNPs—that correlate significantly with intelligence test scores.
-Found in most cells throughout the body, DNA is made up of four molecules called nucleotides, referred to by their organic bases: cytosine (C), thymine (T), adenine (A) and guanine (G).
+Found in most cells throughout the body, DNA is made up of four types of molecules called nucleotides, referred to by their organic bases: cytosine (C), thymine (T), adenine (A) and guanine (G).
 Within a cell, DNA is organized into structures called chromosomes.
 Humans normally have 23 pairs of chromosomes, with one in each pair inherited from each parent.

 Of the more than 12 million SNPs analyzed, 336 correlated significantly with intelligence, implicating 22 different genes.
 One of the genes is involved in regulating the growth of neurons; another is associated with intellectual disability and cerebral malformation.
 Together the SNPs accounted for about 5 percent of the differences across people in intelligence—a nearly twofold increase over the last GWAS on intelligence.
 Examining larger patterns of SNPs, the researchers discovered an additional 30 genes related to intelligence.